POWER-KI/GPT/DEMO-02/READme.md

 Do not forget ..
  <a href="https://github.com/POWER-KI/POWER-KI/raw/master/INSTALL-PACKAGE/Setup_PWK-EXC_PUB01.msi" download> POWER-KI executor</a> must be installed
  or  <a href="https://github.com/POWER-KI/POWER-KI/raw/master/INSTALL-PACKAGE/Setup_POWER-KI_PUB01.msi" download> POWER-KI Development environment</a>.

-## NOTE.
-Credential and DataBase are stored on YOUR computer only.

 ## Plain text code